 Now it’s time for the more technical talk.
 ATA takes information from multiple data-sources, including logs and events in your network, to learn the behaviour of users and other entities in the organisation and build a behavioural profile about them.

-In addition, ATA leverages a proprietary network parsing engine to capture and parse network traffic of multiple protocols (such as Kerberos, DNS, RPC, NTLM and others) for authentication, authorization, and information gathering.
+In addition, ATA leverages a proprietary network parsing engine to capture and parse network traffic of multiple protocols (such as Kerberos, DNS, RPC, NTLM and others) for authentication, authorisation, and information gathering.

 This enables ATA to: